hartsteim/CzechIdMng/CONTRIBUTING.md

 3. Create a pull request to the `10.7.5-hotfix` branch.
 Select a reviewer and assign them as the assignee of the PR.
 As a comment, add a link to the related Redmine page.
 In the Redmine page, add a link to the PR.

-4. Add information about the change to the changelog.
+4. Add information about the change to the changelog unless it is a minor change.

 5. After the review is finished, the PR can be merged to the 10.7.5-hotfix branch.
 (This is typically done by the reviewer.)